 Table 2 lists the elements to be considered in the risk assessment.

-A second series of three mixes covers the parenteral concentration ratios.
 All products with their element respective concentrations (mg/L) are listed in Table 3.

 Table 4 lists the features of the TraceCERT® Certified Reference Material (CRM) solutions.